atlarge-research/wta-tools/adapter/spark/README.md

     - This limitation arises because the plugin relies on dependencies that are only available on UNIX-based systems.
 - Logs will be generated indicating that certain resource utilization metrics cannot be collected.
   - This can potentially cause performance issues if the resource ping interval is small since the plugin will write to the log each time a non-available resource is pinged.
 I/O operations can be expensive.
-- It is highly recommended to set the `resourcePingInterval` to at least 2000 and `executorSynchornizationInterval` to 1000.
+- It is highly recommended to set the `resourcePingInterval` to 2000 and `executorSynchornizationInterval` to 1000.

 #### Stage Level Metrics
 - Stage level metrics are only outputted in the trace if they are submitted and successfully completed.
 The scheduler sometimes creates stages which are later skipped or removed.